mainwp/mainwp/docs/server-information-refresh-plan.md

 - The Server Information page covers the listed settings pages in a meaningful way.
 - The report includes the new support diagnostics.
 - The page is organized into clear sections.
+- The page clearly surfaces important warnings and failures to end users.
+- Critical or high-value warnings can be understood without scanning the full report.
 - The community report still works.
 - The community report does not reveal dashboard URL, IP, path, or other sensitive values.
 - API backup secrets are never exposed.